Membership Geeks

 It truly excels at the “nice to haves” while occasionally falling short in the “essentials” department.

-Some of the omissions in core functionality are frustrating to still be seeing after so many years, and the regression on integrations with popular email marketing services is somewhat baffling.
+Some of the omissions in core functionality are frustrating to still be seeing after so many years, and the lack of transparency around transaction fees for their free version is disappointing for a company who have always shown themselves to be ethical.

 Overall, PMPro delivers a heck of a lot more than most options on the market; and based on their track record as one of the top membership plugins on the market for years now, I can only imagine they will continue to evolve and improve over time.